carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 *This repository is more or less frozen.
 Exceptions will be made for bug fixes and compatibility with new releases of the Pico SDK and FatFS.*

-Future development will take place in the new repository: [no-OS-FatFS-SD-SDIO-SPI-RPi-Pico](https://github.com/carlk3/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico).
+Any new development will take place in the new repository: [no-OS-FatFS-SD-SDIO-SPI-RPi-Pico](https://github.com/carlk3/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico).

 This repository supports SPI-attached SD cards only.
-The new repository supports SDIO and/or SPI.
+The new repository supports SPI- and/or SDIO-attached SD cards.

 ***